Developer-Linus/Digitized-Waste-Collection-and-Recycling-Request-System/Readme.md

 * README with setup instructions
 * API documentation using DRF’s schema view or Swagger
 * In-code comments and docstrings for maintainability

+# Phase_I
+### Challenges
+* I faced difficulty in breaking the project into modular apps.
+It took me nearly 2 hours to clearly define the 7 apps required for this system.
+## Solution
+* I analyzed the overall functionality and broke it down into smaller, independent parts.
+For each part, I created a dedicated app with a single responsibility.
+This approach gave my project a clean, modular structure.
+As a result, future scaling and maintenance will be easier, with clearly separated concerns and well-organized architecture.